mojtabababiker/ALX-AutomatingStuff/using_requistsANDbs4/version_1/README.md

 - Any form of plagiarism is strictly forbidden and will result in removal from the program.

 ## Requirements
-### Python Scripts
+### General
 - Allowed editors: vi, vim, emacs
-- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
+- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 - All your files should end with a new line
-- The first line of all your files should be exactly #!/usr/bin/python3
-- A README.md file, at the root of the folder of the project, is mandatory
+- A README.md file, at the root of the folder of the project is mandatory
-- Your code should use the pycodestyle (version 2.8.*)
+- Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl
-- All your files must be executable
+- You are not allowed to use global variables
+- No more than 5 functions per file
+- You are allowed to use the C standard library
-- The length of your files will be tested using wc
+- The prototypes of all your functions should be included in your header file called hash_tables.h

-### Python Test Cases
-- Allowed editors: vi, vim, emacs
-- All your files should end with a new line
-- All your test files should be inside a folder tests
+- Don’t forget to push your header file
-- All your test files should be text files (extension: .txt)
+- All your header files should be include guarded

-- All your tests should be executed by using this command: python3 -m doctest ./tests/*
-- All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)')
-- All your classes should have a documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)')
-- All your functions (inside and outside a class) should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
-- A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
+## More Info
+### Data Structures
+Please use these data structures for this project:
+`/**
+ * struct hash_node_s - Node of a hash table
+ *
+ * @key: The key, string
+ * The key is unique in the HashTable
+ * @value: The value corresponding to a key
+ * @next: A pointer to the next node of the List
+ */
+typedef struct hash_node_s
+{
+     char *key;
+     char *value;
+     struct hash_node_s *next;
+} hash_node_t;

+/**
+ * struct hash_table_s - Hash table data structure
+ *
+ * @size: The size of the array
+ * @array: An array of size @size
+ * Each cell of this array is a pointer to the first node of a linked list,
+ * because we want our HashTable to use a Chaining collision handling */ typedef struct hash_table_s
+{
+     unsigned long int size;
+     hash_node_t **array;
+} hash_table_t;`
+### Tests
-- We strongly encourage you to work together on test cases, so that you don’t miss any edge case
+We strongly encourage you to work all together on a set of tests

-### Documentation
+### Python Dictionaries
-- Do not use the words import or from inside your comments, the checker will think you try to import some modules
+Python dictionaries are implemented using hash tables.
+When you will be done with this project, you will be able to better understand the power and simplicity of Python dictionaries.
+So much is actually happening when you type d = {'a': 1, 'b': 2}, but everything looks so simple for the user.
+Python doesn’t use the exact same implementation than the one you will work on today though.
+If you are curious on how it works under the hood, here is a good blog post about how dictionaries are implemented in Python 2.7 (not mandatory)
+Note that all dictionaries are not implemented using hash tables and there is a difference between a dictionary and a hash table.
+Read more here (not mandatory)